YosysHQ-Docs/AppNote-109/docs/source/index.rst

 a solver to find a proof, compared to the *liveness* case (for example, by proving inductively that the property is an invariant).

-There might be results of a safety property:
+These might be the results of a safety property:

 * A full proof is reached, meaning that the solver can guarantee that a "bad thing" can never happen.
 * A bounded proof showing that the "bad thing" cannot happen in a certain